rust-lang/book/2018-edition/src/ch12-02-reading-a-file.md

 In `main`, we’ve added a new statement: `fs::read_to_string` will take the `filename`, open that file, and then produce a new `String` with its contents.

-After that lines, we’ve again added a temporary `println!` statement that prints the value of `contents` after the file is read, so we can check that the program is working so far.
+After that line, we’ve again added a temporary `println!` statement that prints the value of `contents` after the file is read, so we can check that the program is working so far.